orbitjs/orbitjs-site/src/v0.11/guide/index.md

 ### Coordinator

 A `Coordinator` provides the declarative "wiring" needed to keep an Orbit application working smoothly.
-A coordinator observes a number of sources and applies coordination strategies to keep them in sync, handle problems, perform logging, and more.
+A coordinator observes any number of sources and applies coordination strategies to keep them in sync, handle problems, perform logging, and more.
 Strategies can be customized to observe only certain events on specific sources.